NoelTautges/GraphicsAdder/README.md

 ## Important notes: read before using

-- **Do not use the modified version of Outer Wilds if you are photosensitive.** The intro and main menu are currently subject to a bug with flashing blue lights.
-I cannot guarantee the safety of the game after this point either; for example, black boxes flicker frequently while on the Ash Twin's surface.
+- **Do not use the modified version of Outer Wilds if you are photosensitive.** The intro and main menu are no longer subject to blue strobe lights, but I cannot guarantee the safety of the game after this point; for example, black boxes flicker frequently while looking at the surface of the Ash Twin.

 - **You convert your files at your own risk.** While I have ironed out all discovered bugs where Outer Wilds crashes as a result of using DirectX with converted files, I cannot guarantee it will never crash.